Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Supplementary Materials

+For all $\lambda_c$ and the majority of quantities associated with the UDG locations, the results are not sensitive to the prior choice.
+V12-ACS, as shown in Table \ref{tab:ps_v12}, is the only image where the posterior of UDG location related quantities seem to be sensitive to the prior.
+It should be noted that in \citeauthor{kallioinen2023detecting}, the diagnostic statistic $0.05$ is chosen assuming the target distribution resembles a Gaussian distribution.
+Under this assumption, the value of $0.05$ represents a change in mean by $0.3$ standard deviations.
+Therefore, a diagnostic of $< 0.05$ for a more complex posterior distribution than a Gaussian should still suggest prior insensitivity.
+However, a diagnostic of $> 0.05$, does not necessarily imply prior \textit{sensitivity}.
+A more complex distribution (e.g., multi-modal) is more likely to accumulate discrepancy compared to a Gaussian-shaped distribution.
+However, if the discrepancy for a multi-modal posterior distribution is smaller than what one would expect as insensitive for Gaussian, then insensitivity is suggested.

+In Table \ref{tab:ps_v12}, the only quantity that has a Gaussian-like posterior is the distance of UDG locations to the point $(0.5, 0.5)$.
+It turns out this distance is also the only quantity that is insensitive towards the prior based on the $0.05$ diagnostic threshold.
+Thus, we can conclude that there is sufficient information in the data to provide us with reliable estimates for the existence and locations of UDGs.
-The observed sensitivity of these parameters is expected since majority of the UDGs detected here have fewer than five GCs.
-Such a low GC count does not provide sufficient information in the likelihood for the parameters to be likelihood dominant.
-The two UDGs that are less sensitive to the priors in V7-ACS and V10-ACS, on the other hand, all have around 10 GCs, which contributes more information to the likelihood.

-Moreover, the physical parameter that is the least sensitive to prior is $N^u$, which is also expected as $N^u$ is directly related to the point pattern count data.
-However, for $R^u$ and $n^u$, they are much more sensitive since one requires a lot more observed GCs to provide sufficient information for them.
+For the physical parameters of UDGs, the majority of them are quite sensitive to the prior.
+We can safely conclude that these parameters are sensitive to the priors since their posterior distributions resemble a Gaussian (or log-normal).
+The observed sensitivity of these parameters is expected since the majority of the UDGs detected here have fewer than five GCs.
+Such a low GC count does not provide sufficient information to the likelihood.
+The physical parameter that is the least sensitive to prior is $\varlambda^u$.
+This is expected as $\varlambda^u$ is directly related to the point pattern count data.
+However, $R^u$ and $n^u$ are sensitive to the prior because they require more observed GCs to inform them.

-Even though the physical parameters of UDGs are sensitive to priors, it does not mean the priors we chose are inappropriate since the chosen priors are informative priors based on previous extensive studies on the GC systems of UDGs.
+Even though the physical parameters of UDGs are sensitive to priors, it does not mean the priors we chose are inappropriate --- our priors are purposely informative and based on previous studies of GC systems around UDGs.